RandomHashTags/swift-htmlkit/README.md

 - `<string>.escapeHTMLAttributes()`
   - mutates `self` escaping only attribute characters
 - `<string>.escapingHTML(escapeAttributes:)`
-  - creates a copy of `self` escaping HTML and, optionally, attribute characters
+  - returns a copy of `self` escaping HTML and, optionally, attribute characters
 - `<string>.escapingHTMLAttributes()`
-  - creates a copy of `self` escaping only attribute characters
+  - returns a copy of `self` escaping only attribute characters

 </details>